projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       .. code-block:: bash

-         make clean && make board_inspector
+         debian/debian_build.sh clean && debian/debian_build.sh board_inspector

-      In a few seconds, the build generates a board_inspector Debian package in the ``./build`` directory.
+      In a few seconds, the build generates a board_inspector Debian package in the parent (``~/acrn-work``) directory.

 #.
 Copy the Board Inspector Debian package from the development computer to the
    target system.